AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/DotNet/SdsClientLibraries/SdsClientLibraries/readme.md

 Create an SdsType
 ---------------

-To use Sds, you define SdsTypes that describe the kinds of data you want to store in SdsStreams.
+To use SDS, you define SdsTypes that describe the kinds of data you want to store in SdsStreams.
 SdsTypes are the model that define SdsStreams.

 SdsTypes can define simple atomic types, such as integers, floats or strings, or they can define complex types by grouping other SdsTypes.
-For more information about SdsTypes, refer to the `Sds documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__.
+For more information about SdsTypes, refer to the `SDS documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__.

 When working with the SDS Client Libraries, it is strongly recommended that you use